First Time Buyer

 On the other hand, a pre-approval involves filling out an application, submitting documentation, and obtaining a formal pre-approval letter.
 This letter will give you greater negotiating power and let sellers know that you are a NO problem buyer.

 How to buy a home with limited money down!
 There are still first time home buyer programs that offer low down payment options with approved credit.
-Don’t put off buying due to a lack of funds since there are many flexible loan programs to meet your financial situation.
+Don’t put off buying because of a lack of funds; there are many flexible loan programs to suit your financial situation.

 FHA